 Our trade will now mirror the fortunes of the Vodafone share price.
 For each penny the stock price rises or falls, our positions will gain, or lose, one pound respectively.
 So here are some scenarios:

 Assume the spread on Vodafone shares reaches 205.85-206.35.
-In order to close our ‘Buy’ position opened above, we need to ‘Sell’ the same value of assets.
-So we will be taking the lower side of the spread – in this case 205.85.
+To close our ‘Buy’ position opened above, we need to ‘Sell’ the same value of assets.
+So we will be taking the lower side of the spread – in this case, 205.85.

 5 x £1 = £5.